ni/webvi-examples/IncorporateUserResources/Readme.md

 ## Hosting

-You can manually the move the build output found at `\IncorporateUserResourcest\Builds` to any web server.
+You can manually the move the build output found at `\IncorporateUserResources\Builds` to any web server.
 This project also includes a Distribution (`WebApp.lvdist`) that can be used to build a package (.nipkg).
 Packages utilize NI Package Manager to automated the process of installing, upgrading, or removing the web app.
 A package is also a requirement for hosting a Web application on SystemLink Cloud.

 ### SystemLink Cloud Web App Hosting